-Precision-Adjust Rotating Pier Base with Azimuth Bearing Incorporated into the 1600GTO mount.
+The Precision-Adjust Rotating Pier Base consists of two plates that allow ultra-smooth adjustments for critical polar alignment.
+Azimuth adjustment is accomplished with the two fine Azimuth Adjustment Knobs, one on each side of the mount.
 Make your azimuth adjustments as described above and be sure to take note of the Important Hint!